About Me

 My Research and Academic Journey

-I am highly interested in academic activities and teaching.
-I have served as a teaching assistant for several courses, including Statics, Dynamics, the Dynamics and Vibrations Laboratory, and Heat Transfer.
+I have always been interested in academic activities and teaching; therefore, I served as a teaching assistant for several courses, including Statics, Dynamics, the Dynamics and Vibrations Laboratory, and Heat Transfer.

-During my bachelor’s program, I joined the “Persian Gazelle Solar Electric Car Center,” where I also completed my bachelor’s project.
-My bachelor’s project focused on designing energy-harvesting shock absorbers for the Gazelle 4 car.
-The project involved selecting and designing the energy-harvesting mechanism, designing mechanical parts, modeling them in SolidWorks, and simulating the harvested power output.
-Simulations were conducted in MATLAB using different road profiles, and the results were promising.
+During my bachelor’s program, I joined the “Persian Gazelle Solar Electric Car Center,” where I also completed my bachelor’s thesis.
+My bachelor’s thesis focused on designing energy-harvesting shock absorbers for the Gazelle 4 car.
+The project involved selecting and designing the energy-harvesting mechanism, designing mechanical parts, modeling new shock absorbers in SolidWorks, and simulating the harvested power.
+Simulations were conducted in MATLAB using different road profiles, and the results showed that the new suspension system was able to harvest about 550 W over four wheels at max.

 I passed courses such as Advanced Control Systems, Adaptive Control Systems, Digital Control Systems Design, Fuzzy Systems, Optimization, Mechatronics, Renewable Energies, and Finite Element Methods (FEM).
-Alongside these courses, I completed various projects, including building a self-balancing cube, performing topology optimization of an industrial robot arm, designing a vertical mast lift and a thermoforming production line, stabilizing an inverted pendulum, controlling robot manipulators, and controlling a maglev system.
+Alongside these courses, I completed various projects including controlling robot manipulators, controlling a maglev system, building a self-balancing cube, stabilizing an inverted pendulum, topology optimization of an industrial robot arm, designing a vertical mast lift and a thermoforming production line.
+More recently, I also participated in a Neural Networks course.
+This experience allowed me to gain valuable knowledge in artificial intelligence and neural networks.
+The homework I completed for this course is available at this GitHub repo.